ConduitIO/conduit/docs/design-documents/20221028-dead-letter-queue.md

     connectors:
       [...]
     dead-letter-queue:
-      # stop when 30 of the last 100 messages are nacked
+      # stop when more than 30 of the last 100 messages are nacked
       window-size: 100
       window-nack-threshold: 30